Evaluation Reporting and Dissemination

 Disseminating Evaluation Results

 There are many ways to disseminate evaluation results beyond the project team.
 This might include annual reports, program brochures, social media, listservs, or policy briefs.
 Evaluators may also share their work by presenting at a professional association’s conference or submitting an article to an evaluation-related journal.
-Most importantly, don’t forget to share your evaluation report with the field by posting it here on InformalScience.org!
-Looking for more information about evaluation reporting and dissemination?
-Check out the resources below.
+Most importantly, don’t forget to share your evaluation report with the field by submitting it as a resource on InformalScience.org!

 Reporting and Dissemination Resources